michaelsebast/michaelsebastian.my.id/data/blog/Global Game Jam 2023.md

 draft: false
 summary: In this blog i will tell you my experience making a game under 48 hours during global game jam 2023
 ---
-#So, What is a Game Jam?
+#  So, What is Global Game Jam?
-A game jam is a wild and crazy party where game developers come together, bring their laptops and caffeine, and try to make a game in a limited amount of time - usually just a few days!
-It's like a marathon, but instead of running, you're coding and instead of sweating, you're debugging.
+**Global game jam** is an event that is held in 107 countries all around the world this event is a wild and crazy party 🎉 where game developers come together, bring their laptops and caffeine, and try to make a game in 48 hours.

+# What do i work in this Game Jam?
+In this experience i was given an  experience to meet with a lot of talented and amazing people.
+Mainly my **Game Designer** and **Progammer**, my role was an **3d Artist** that was given a task to create all the 3d models in the game.
+P.S some were taken from [itch.io](https://itch.io/). 🤣